-

 Are there material registration costs associated with the creation of mortgages over real estate?

 In typical cases the most relevant costs associated with the creation of real estate mortgages are the notary fees.
-Real estate mortgage agreements are in typical cases concluded in notarized form, which allows the secured creditor to avoid lengthy court procedures in the case of enforcement (see answer to Q19 above).
+Real estate mortgage agreements are in typical cases concluded in notarized form, which allows the secured creditor to avoid lengthy court procedures in the case of enforcement (see answer to Q24 above).
 The fees of the notary are defined by law and is calculated generally on the basis of the claim secured by the mortgage.
-Notarial fees typically amount to approx. EUR 9,000-11,000, as notarial fees significantly increased in July 2019 due to new legislation.
+Notarial fees typically amount to approx. EUR 8,000-11,000.

-The registration costs of a real estate mortgage with the Land Registry are not significant (approx. EUR 33).
+The registration costs of a real estate mortgage with the land registry are not significant (approx. EUR 49).

 -